Project-ACT/ov-tessellation/README.md

  along with ov-tessellation.
 If not, see <https://www.gnu.org/licenses/>.
 -->

-# Tessellation Overview
+# Tessellation Initiative Overview

-This Overview repository is an initiative and documentation component of the Tessellation Project.
-Please do not add code to this repository.
+This Overview repository is an initiative and documentation component of the *Tessellation Initiative Project*.

+**Please do not add code to this repository.**

-The goal of the Tessellation Project is to establish an opt-in, decentralized means of discovery to connect, communicate, and collaborate.
+The goal of the Tessellation Initiative is to establish an opt-in, decentralized means of discovery to connect, communicate, and collaborate, initially among individual civic volunteers, formal and information civic volunteer organizations and perhaps others.
+There is no reason this scheme would not work to loosely-connect any individuals and groups around projects or other endeavors.

 Making use of long-standing, tried-and-tested methods of meta data structure, publishing, and sharing via automated spider pull, we can bring new individuals, cohorts, and organizations into a collaborative, bottom-up environment and, with individual project discovery and capture, assist with discovery of overlap and potential points of collaboration.
 Communication is, of course, essential.